beralb/beralb/README.md

 <h1 align="center">Hi, I'm Jean Paul Bernhardt</h1>
 <h3 align="center">A Web Developer from Brazil.
-I recently finished front-end module and now I am studying back-end</h3>
+I recently finished front-end module and now I am studying the back-end stack.</h3>

 - 🌱 I’m currently learning **Node.js, SQL, Docker, MongoDB, TypeScript, Solid, Deploy, JWT** and programming is really a passion for me.
 Being a programmer is a dream that comes true.
 My hobby, which I also am passioned, is rally and I my role is this sport es being a navigator.